SirPepe/ornament/Readme.md

 <summary>Notes for TypeScript</summary>
-Even though the transformer will accept literally any JSON-serializable value at runtime, TypeScript may infer a more restrictive type from the accessor's initial values.
+Even though the transformer will accept literally any JSON-serializable value at runtime, TypeScript may infer a more restrictive type from the accessor's initial value.
 Decorators can't currently change the type of class members they are applied to, so you man need to provide a type annotation.
 </details>